goatcorp/faq/xl_troubleshooting.md

 ---

-### Q: CAN I LOGIN EARLY TO TITLESCREEN BEFORE PATCH LIVE????
+### Q: Can I use XIVLauncher to log in early before a patch goes live?

-In theory, yes.
-But you'll probably have expired authorization and have to login again anyways.
+No.

 Like every patch maintenance, the lobby server will likely be taken offline as usual.
-Even assuming you get the patch downloaded and applied mid-maintenance, your authorization will almost assuredly be expired before things are back up.  **Especially for housing patches as SE never ends those early.**
+Even assuming you get the patch downloaded and applied mid-maintenance, your authorization will almost assuredly be expired before things are back up.

 You can make use of XL's "wait for maintenance to be over" features to sit and check for boot patches (no login required) and then prompt you to login for game patches as soon as they are generally available.